Electroluminescent wire

 Electroluminescent wire (often abbreviated as EL wire) is a thin copper wire coated in a phosphor that produces light through electroluminescence when an alternating current is applied to it.
 It can be used in a wide variety of applications—vehicle and structure decoration, safety and emergency lighting, toys, clothing etc.—much as rope light or Christmas lights are often used.
-Unlike these types of strand lights, EL wire is not a series of points, but produces a 360 degree unbroken line of visible light.
+Unlike these types of strand lights, EL wire is not a series of points, but produces a continuous unbroken line of visible light.
 Its thin diameter makes it flexible and ideal for use in a variety of applications such as clothing or costumes.